 Okay, I received my stuff, but I kinda, well..hate it.
 What can I do?

 Oh no :( but that’s ok- we understand.
 We know that occasionally, you may purchase something that that’s not what you really needed, or the wrong quantity, or maybe we screwed up (we're human)…whatever.
 That’s why we have a no-questions asked return policy within 7 days of the date of receipt.
 We only require that you return the item in it’s original packaging, in undamaged/unused condition.
 You’ll need to contact us first in order to receive a shipping label, and we’ll send it to you.
 Bottom line: Take a deep breath.
 Contemplate the transience of all things.
 Take another deep breath...Just contact us; we’ll help figure out the best way to fix things.
 NOTE: Returns are only accepted within the United States at this time.

 Hey, you forgot to enclose the____ with my order!

 Arghh...we screwed up.
 Being humans, we will occasionally forget to include something in your package.
 We hate to admit it, but hey- it does happen now and again. maybe more often than that, even!
 What to do?
 Simply contact us and we'll make it right- be by sending out the missing item, refunding the price, or offering a credit against future order.
 We'll take care of you, no problem.
 Just give us a chance to make it right before you unload on us online, okay? :)

 Are the pieces in the photos the actual botanicals I'll receive?

-Unless indicated, such as in the case of our wood pieces (which are "WYSIWYG"), all botanicals are photographed as representatives of what to expect.
+Unless indicated, all botanicals are photographed as representatives of what to expect.
 Each pod, seed, etc. has its own unique natural variations...and we love that!
 Besides, if I had to photograph every leaf, pod, or seed, I'd go berserk, right?

 Scott, you're a bit weird, but we'd love to have you speak at our club meeting.
 How do we do this?